yuxinshen97/Missing-Data-Handling-Practices-Study/README.md

 **Study-level coding when needed.**
 For papers with multiple studies, I treated the study, rather than the paper, as the relevant coding unit when the empirical components differed in design or extractability.

-**Extractability as a separate concern.**
+**Eligibility and extractability are related but distinct.**
 A paper could be empirically relevant but still difficult to code reliably.
-In those cases, I treated eligibility and extractability as related but distinct judgments.
+In those cases, I treated eligibility and extractability as separate judgments.

 ---

 ## Confidence and Uncertainty

-I treated confidence as a necessary part of the coding process.
+I treated confidence as part of the coding process rather than a final afterthought.

-In this task, uncertainty does not only arise from weak reading.
-It also arises from incomplete reporting, diffuse construct definitions, and mismatches between paper design and extraction template.
+In this task, uncertainty often comes from incomplete reporting, diffuse construct definitions, or a mismatch between paper design and extraction template.
 For that reason, I kept confidence separate from final coding decisions.

-At a minimum, confidence reflects two different issues:
+At a minimum, confidence reflects two different questions:
 - how certain I am that the paper belongs in a given category
 - how certain I am that the extracted fields accurately reflect the paper

-This distinction is useful because some papers are easy to classify but difficult to code in detail, while others are harder to classify at first glance but become straightforward once the empirical design is located.
+This distinction matters because some papers are easy to classify but difficult to code in detail, while others appear ambiguous at first but become straightforward once the empirical design is located.

 ---